AdamJelley/AdamJelley.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I’m a PhD student in the [Bayesian and Neural Systems group](https://www.bayeswatch.com/) at the University of Edinburgh, supervised by [Professor Amos Storkey](https://homepages.inf.ed.ac.uk/amos/) in the [School of Informatics](https://www.ed.ac.uk/informatics).
+I’m a PhD student in the [Bayesian and Neural Systems group](https://www.bayeswatch.com/) at the University of Edinburgh, supervised by [Professor Amos Storkey](https://homepages.inf.ed.ac.uk/amos/) in the [School of Informatics](https://www.ed.ac.uk/informatics) and externally by [Sam Devlin](https://www.microsoft.com/en-us/research/people/sadevlin/) at [Microsoft Research Cambridge](https://www.microsoft.com/en-us/research/lab/microsoft-research-cambridge/).

-My research is focused on developing more sample efficient deep reinforcement learning approaches via the application of recent self-supervised techniques, particularly contrastive learning, to learn a suitable representation for control.
+My research is broadly focused on developing more sample efficient reinforcement learning approaches, via the application of self-supervised approaches and by utilising offline data.
+I'm generally interested in improving the scientific understanding of deep reinforcement learning, bridging the gap between academia and industry, and the application of reinforcement learning to beneficial real-world problems and production software.
 I'm supported by a [Microsoft Research Scholarship](https://www.microsoft.com/en-us/research/academic-program/phd-scholarship-europe-middle-east-africa/).

  <!-- {{< icon name="download" pack="fas" >}} See my full CV {{< staticref "media/demo_resume.pdf" "newtab" >}}here{{< /staticref >}}. -->